Your brain controls all of the movements in your body: balance, coordination, speaking, muscle function, and other basic skills you take for granted.

 Once you are back at home, your recovery process can be aided by a physical therapist, who will work with you to retrain weakened muscles and encourage your body to rebuild healthy brain tissue.

-Because recovering from a stroke can make traveling difficult, we offer online physical therapy treatments.
+Because travelling can be difficult while recovering from a stroke, we offer online physical therapy treatments.

 Our physical therapists are trained to work with stroke survivors to design a personalized treatment program based on your individual symptoms and lifestyle requirements.

-If you or someone you love has been affected by stroke, contact Capitol Physical Therapy today and let us help with your healing process.
+If you or someone you love has been affected by stroke, book your appointment with Capitol Physical Therapy today and let us help with your healing process.

 1331 H St NW #200,